Public Information Officer

-The Riley County Police has a designated PIO, Officer Matthew Droge, who ensures that all media inquiries and public relations events are handled in a timely and efficient manner.
+The Riley County Police has a designated PIO, Aaron Wintermote who ensures that all media inquiries and public relations events are handled in a timely and efficient manner.

 It is the policy of the Riley County Police Department to cooperate fully and impartially with authorized news media representatives in their efforts to gather factual public information pertaining to activities of the Department, as long as these activities do not interfere with individual's rights or violate the law.

 All media inquiries are handled by the PIO including inquiries, interviews, and requests for follow-up information; however, please note that public information requests for police records and arrest reports cannot be issued by the PIO and should be directed to the Department's RMS Supervisor, Kari Breault by calling (785) 537-2112 ext.
 2430.

 The Riley County Police Department regularly participates in speaking engagements throughout the year.
 To schedule an officer to come speak at an event, training, convention, or other gathering contact the Public Information Officer or complete this Speaking Engagement and Appearance Request Form, print or save it, and turn it into the Riley County Police Department by emailing it to the Public Information Officer (email listed below) or dropping it off in person (we do not collect potentially personal information electronically through thIs website or links).
 Please allow at least 21 days notice for all speaking engagement requests.

 Follow the Riley County Police Department on Twitter today! @RileyCountyPD uses Twitter to help citizens stay in touch with public safety issues that matter most as well as gives the community an inside look at the department.